iaincollins/icarus/README.md

 I'd like to express appreciation to [Serge Zaitsev](https://github.com/zserge) for his work on the WebView library.

+The loading animation is by James Panter (http://codepen.io/jpanter/pen/PWWQXK).

 Thank you to all those who have written libraries on which this software depends.

+A full list of credits will be in place before the release of v1.0.0.